JustinRWong/power-forward/README.md

 Two directories in this app are deployed separately.

 `server`
 The actual web server that provides the different functionalities on the web app.
 This is deployed on google cloud engine, using Google Cloud Container Registry and Google Cloud Run.
-There iss also a mapped domain to present our domain name to the app running on Cloud Run: https://powerforward.tech/
+There is also a mapped domain to point our domain name to the app running on Cloud Run: https://powerforward.tech/

 `static`